 Cell Tower Coverage

-Select candidate cell tower sites and assign demand zones to maximize covered population under budget, tower-count, and capacity limits.
+Choose which candidate cell tower sites to build and assign demand zones to them, maximizing covered population under budget, tower-count, and capacity limits.

 What this template is for

-Telecommunications and infrastructure teams often need to decide where to build the next set of wireless sites.
-Candidate locations differ in cost and serving capacity, and each site can cover only a subset of demand zones based on distance, terrain, signal quality, or planning rules.
-This template chooses tower sites and assigns covered demand zones to selected towers, maximizing covered population while respecting a fixed build budget, a maximum number of new towers, and tower capacity limits.
+Telecommunications and infrastructure teams routinely have to decide where to build the next set of wireless sites.
+Candidate locations differ in build cost and serving capacity, and each site can cover only a subset of demand zones based on distance, terrain, signal quality, or planning rules.
+Picking the cheapest tower or the one covering the single largest zone rarely gives the best plan — the selected sites have to work together as a portfolio, and the demand assigned to a tower cannot exceed its capacity.
+This template chooses tower sites and assigns each covered demand zone to a serving tower so that covered population is as large as possible within a fixed build budget and a cap on the number of new towers.

-The model uses RelationalAI’s prescriptive reasoner to solve a maximum-coverage mixed-integer program with single assignment.
-Binary variables choose which tower sites to build, mark which demand zones are covered, and assign each covered demand zone to exactly one selected tower that can serve it.
+The model uses RelationalAI’s prescriptive reasoner to solve a maximum-coverage mixed-integer program in which binary variables select tower sites, mark demand zones as covered, and assign each covered zone to exactly one selected tower that can serve it.
+The result is a defensible capital plan: which sites to build, which zones they serve, how loaded each tower is, and which population remains uncovered.

 Who this is for

-- Data scientists learning set-covering and maximum-coverage optimization
+- Data scientists and engineers learning set-covering and maximum-coverage optimization with RelationalAI.

 What you’ll build

-- A semantic model for candidate tower sites, demand zones, and feasible coverage pairs
+- A semantic model of candidate tower sites, demand zones, and feasible tower-zone coverage pairs, expressed as RelationalAI concepts and relationships.

 What’s included